 In Taormina itself, you can choose the four-star Hotel Excelsior Palace, a classic building, over a hundred years old, which during its long history has welcomed guests as diverse as the King of Italy to Antonio Banderas!
 It is superbly situated on a promontory with panoramic views of the sea to one side and Mount Etna on the other, set in its own lush, extensive landscape gardens and yet centrally located in the old town.

 Finally, just eight kilometres north of Taormina, built in Sicilian style and set into the coastal cliff itself, overlooking the stunning Bay of Taormina, is the luxurious, four-star Hotel Baia Taormina.
 It is a member of ‘Charming Hotels – Independent Luxury Hotels of the World’ one of the world’s most stylish hotel chains.
-Should you wish to visit Taormina, there is a free shuttle bus and to avoid the walk, you can take this to the beach too, which takes approximately two minutes.
-In short, your comfort is assured whichever hotel you choose.
+This superb hotel with its stone-faced walls, terracotta tiles and wide arches has a wonderful welcoming atmosphere.
+Outdoor pools are open summer months, weather permitting.

 This morning we are free in Taormina, one of the smartest and most exclusive small towns in Italy – it has everything!